 Urinalisys Testing: Residents in the employment component will be administered a urinalisys test every other week during an office visit.

-Community Service: Residents will perform Community Service as ordered by facility staff
+Community Service: Residents will perform Community Service as ordered by their sending county and facility staff

-GED: Residents that do not have a high school diploma are required to attend education classes and when the teacher feels they are ready they are scheduled for GED testing.
-The Intermediate Sanction Facility is currently setting up a GED Testing program onsite strictly for the Residents sanctioned to the Facility.
+GED: Residents that do not have a high school diploma or a GED Certificate, are required to attend adult education classes.
+When the teacher recommends that they are ready to take the GED test, the resident is scheduled for GED testing, at the discretion of the GED Test Proctor.
+The Intermediate Sanction Facility has an onsite GED Testing program through Pearsonvue strictly for the Residents sanctioned to the Facility.

 Anger Management: Comprehensive 8 group session program supplemented with one-to-one sessions with counselor.
 Complete program has a variety of methods employed.
 Used in all levels of criminal justice.